Layan-dev/Fullstack-ecommerce-website-React-project/README.md

 **Pages to Create:**

-1. Home page (list all the products)
+1. Home page (list all the products) ✅
-2. Product page (contain the details of a product)
+2. Product page (contain the details of a product)✅
 3. Admin page

 **Functionalities for a Visitor:**